IISc Partners with CADFEM and Synopsys to Launch Advanced Simulation Center of Excellence at CeNSE - The Tribune

-Bengaluru (Karnataka) [India], March 26: Ultra-high-speed electronic systems are increasingly shaping the technological frontier across sectors such as aerospace and defence, advanced healthcare, robotics, autonomous mobility, and high-performance computing.
-At the core of these systems lie semiconductor technologies--the integrated circuits and chips that enable modern computation, sensing, communication, and control.
+BENGALURU, India, March 26, 2026 /PRNewswire/ -- Ultra-high-speed electronic systems are increasingly shaping the technological frontier across sectors such as aerospace and defence, advanced healthcare, robotics, autonomous mobility, and high-performance computing.
+At the core of these systems lie semiconductor technologies—the integrated circuits and chips that enable modern computation, sensing, communication, and control.
 As nations accelerate their pursuit of advanced digital capabilities, semiconductor innovation has also emerged as a critical pillar of technological capability and long-term strategic sovereignty.

 In resonance with and reflection of these technological advances and their strategic imperatives, the Indian Institute of Science has entered into a strategic tripartite Memorandum of Understanding with CADFEM India Pvt.
 Ltd. and Synopsys to establish an advanced Center of Excellence (CoE) for Simulation and Digital Engineering at the Centre for Nano Science and Engineering (CeNSE).